ProgNetwork/invasion-day/docs/SMALL_DOLLAR_FUNDRAISING_POLICY.md

 * The campaign Stripe account and donor database will be migrated to Common Threads.
 * Website donation pathways will be updated to direct funds to Common Threads' own accounts.
 * Donor communications and receipting will be managed independently.

+## Contact Us

+If you have any questions about this donations policy or our fundraising practices, please contact us via hello@commonthreads.org.au